dbstratta/environment/README.md

 ## Node.js support

-Node.js version 8 or higher.
-Every version is tested in 8, 10, 11 and 12.
+Node.js version 10 or higher.
+Every version of this library is tested in Node.js 10, 12 and 13.

 ## Contributing